-“How did you get it?”
-I twisted in my cushioned, velvet seat to face him partially
+“How did you get in?”
+I twisted in my cushioned, velvet seat to face him partially.

 “I slipped in during the time you were gone.
 Now answer my question,” He narrowed his eyes and pushed off the wall.

-“I know burning it off or anything will not work, so covering it is the only way not to see it,” I turned back towards the vanity and mirror.
+“I know burning it off or anything won’t work, so covering it is the option,” I turned back towards the vanity.
 Everything was in place, time to get this part of the nightmare done.